Devashree Madhugiri — Updated On April 22nd, 2022

 Albumentations is a fast and well-known library that integrates with popular deep learning frameworks such as PyTorch and TensorFlow.
 It is also a part of the PyTorch ecosystem.

 Albumentations can perform all typical computer vision tasks, including classification, semantic segmentation, instance segmentation, object identification, and posture estimation.
 This library includes over 70 different augmentations for creating new training samples from existing data.
-It is commonly utilized in industry, deep learning research, machine learning contests, and open-source projects.
+Industry, deep learning research, machine learning contests, and open-source projects commonly utilize it.

 Let’s start by installing the library first using the pip command.